 Femininity and Feminism in Tango (II)

 Good human values are based on what benefits humanity rather than an individual person or gender.
-The problem with individualism and feminism lies in their narrowed perspectives, focusing on one person or sex.
+The flaw in both individualism and feminism is their narrowed perspectives, focusing on a single person or sex.
 Consequently, they confuse the good with the evil and the beautiful with the ugly.
 Greed is ugly, yet it is justified as the pursuit of happiness.
 Selfishness is ugly, yet it is beautified as asserting one's rights.
 Arrogance is ugly, yet it is prettified as self-confidence.
 Masculinity is admirable, yet it is vilified as sexism.
 Femininity is attractive, yet it is denigrated as female weakness, etc. Such ideologies challenge the traditional way tango is danced, labeling it male dominance and gender inequality (see Tango and Gender Equality).
 They propose dancing tango in a way that eliminates differentiation between sexes: men do not lead but only suggest (see Three Theories on Leading), women do not surrender but remain independent, may initiate steps or interrupt men, tango embrace is being replaced with an open dance hold to allow more individuality and autonomy, and role swaps and same-sex partnerships are encouraged.
 As a result, tango is transformed to something that is no longer tango.

 March 31, 2013